ctrl-alt-del/devenv/README.md

 ### VirtualBox on Ubuntu
-The easy way is to use `apt-get`, but it may not be the latest version.
+The easy way is to use `apt-get`, but it may not be prooviding you the latest version.
 ```sh
 sudo apt-get install virtualbox
 ```